Skip to main content

 This category includes smoke from bonfires and smoke from domestic chimneys.

-• The burning of builders waste or other material on a commercial premises is generally illegal as this controlled waste.
+• The burning of builders waste or other material on a commercial premises is generally illegal as this is controlled waste.
 Section 33 and 34 of the Environmental Protection Act 1990 make it an offence to treat, keep or dispose of controlled waste in a manner likely to cause pollution of the environment or harm to human health.
 Complaints of this nature should be reported to the Environment Agency or to the council using the noise and nuisances reporting form at the bottom of this page.

 Smells and fumes